August 5–9, 2019

-Applications must be received by June 30, 2017.
-After June 30, please call 408-367-1429 to learn if space is still available.
+Applications must be received by July 3, 2019.
+After July 3, please call Iliana at 847-653-4509 to learn if space is still available.

 An income-tax deduction is allowed for educational expenses (including tuition, travel, meals, and lodging) undertaken to maintain and improve professional skills.
 (See Treasury Regulation 1:162-5 or Coughlin vs. Commissioner 270 F2d 307.)

 There is no cancellation fee for registered participants who cancel at least three weeks before the institute.
-Participants who cancel less than three weeks before the institute will be charged a $100 service fee.
+Participants who cancel less than three weeks (15 business days) before the institute will be charged a $100 service fee.
 No refunds will be given for cancellations made three days or fewer before the institute begins.